INFO-B 691 Thesis/Project in Health Informatics

 The student prepares and presents a thesis or project in the area of health informatics.
 The product is substantial, typically multi-chapter paper or carefully designed and evaluated application, based on well-planned research or scholarly project.
 Details are worked out between the student and sponsoring faculty member.

-If your goal is to earn a Ph.D. and enter academia, completing a master’s thesis is likely to better prepare you for doctoral research and dissertation, in terms of research design; qualitative and or quantitative methods; and understanding the related academic literature in your field.
+Thesis: If your goal is to earn a PhD and enter academia, completing a master’s thesis is likely to better prepare you for doctoral research and dissertation, in terms of research design; qualitative and or quantitative methods; and understanding the related academic literature in your field.

-However, if you plan to go into industry, you may be better served by doing a master’s project in collaboration with an industry partner.
+Project: If you plan to go into industry, you may be better served by doing a master’s project in collaboration with an industry partner.
+If an industry partner is not available, choosing a project in your area of career interest is advised.
 You’ll be able to apply your project work directly in practice, and it will improve your skills in achieving outcomes that will prove valuable to your career.

 What to expect

-By the end of the first year, the student will select a master’s project/thesis Committee chair who is a member of the graduate faculty and has an appointment in the School of Informatics and Computing (SoIC).
+By the end of the first year, the student will select a master’s project/thesis committee chair who is a member of the graduate faculty, has an appointment in the School of Informatics and Computing (SoIC) and is authorized to chair a master’s project/thesis.
 This individual will assume responsibility for advising the student about course selection, graduation requirements, and master’s project procedures.

 - Developing a project that fits into a larger framework